WhitLib/election-analysis/README.md

 To find the candidates, their number of votes, and percentage of total votes, the following code snippets were used:

 1. Create a candidate options list and candidate votes dictionary
-2. In a for statement, get the candidate name for each row
+2. In a `for` loop, get the candidate name for each row
 3. If the candidate does not match any existing candidate, add it to the candidate list
-4. Create a for statement that retrieves the final candidate vote count and percentage
+4. Create a `for` loop that retrieves the final candidate vote count and percentage
 5. Print the results to the terminal and save to the text file

 ### 2.5 Winning Candidate